 No. BCG does not affect the results of the QuantiFERON®-TB Gold test.
 While it’s true that BCG can give you a false positive skin test, the proteins used in the QuantiFERON®-TB Gold test are not found in BCG, so the BCG will not give you a false positive QuantiFERON®-TB Gold test.

 What kind of results do you get with the QuantiFERON®-TB Gold test?

 Most times, the QuantiFERON®-TB Gold test gives a positive or negative result.
 The positive result means you are infected with TB, and the negative result usually means you are not infected with TB.
 Sometimes, the result will not be either positive or negative.
 In this case, the result is called “indeterminate.”
-An indeterminate result may mean that something went wrong with part of the blood testing process or it may mean that your white blood cells are not working well due to a weakened immune system.
+An indeterminate result may mean that your white blood cells are not working well due to a weakened immune system.
 If your result comes out as indeterminate, the test should be repeated, and if the second result is also indeterminate, you will need to talk to your doctor about what to do next.

 What are the QuantiFERON®-TB Gold test advantages over a TB skin test?

 QuantiFERON®-TB Gold has a number of important advantages compared to the TB skin test: